Adoption Process

 -

-There is a $100 adoption fee per cat and $150 adoption fee for a pair of cats.
 These fees help defray the medical costs and care of the cat.
 The fee is non-refundable.

 -